 Palestinians celebrate in the streets following a ceasefire, in the southern Gaza Strip May 21, 2021

-Gaza health officials said 232 Palestinians, including 65 children, had been killed and more than 1,900 wounded in aerial bombardments.
+Gaza health officials said 232 Palestinians, including 65 children, were killed and more than 1,900 wounded in Israeli air strikes and artillery bombardments.
 Israel said it had killed at least 160 combatants.